Monte Blue Music Building

 The Blue Music Building, located on the northeast part of Central Campus, is a diverse and modern facility with many resources for both the music and audio student.
-The building features a 200-seat concert hall, 12 teaching studios, 3 rehearsal spaces, piano lab, computer lab, 12 practice rooms, classrooms, and student lounge.
+The building features a 200-seat concert hall with a Westbrook Johannus Ecclesia organ, 12 teaching studios, three rehearsal spaces, a piano lab, a computer lab, 12 practice rooms, classrooms, and a student lounge.
 The building is also home to 30 pianos: 5 grands and 25 uprights.
-The grand pianos are a Steinway model D, 3 Steinway model L’s, and a Young Chang.
+The grand pianos are a Steinway model D, three Steinway model L’s, and a Young Chang.
 The uprights are a variety of Steinway, Boston, Yamaha, and Young Chang.

 Located in the newly renovated Davison Technical Building, Studio A is the flagship of the San Jacinto College Audio Engineering program.
 The studio features a state-of-the-art control room, large tracking room, Steinway room and drum room.
 At the heart of the control room is a pristine 40-channel Solid State Logic SL4000 G+ console with Total Recall and Ultimation motorized fader system.
 The control room has recently been upgraded to ATC SCM25A and ATC SCM12 powered monitors.
 The two primary recording systems are a Pro Tools Ultimate HDX system with three HD I/O’s, providing 48 dedicated inputs and outputs, and an Otari MTR90II 24 track analog recorder.
 Students working in the studio have at their disposal two well-equipped microphone cabinets, three racks of outboard gear, as well as a studio drum kit and Steinway C7 piano.